DGJanson/ui-components-bootstrap-jquery/readme.md

 Convencience methods for creating html elements using jQuery and bootstrap.

 Uses imports for jquery and bootstrap, so make sure these are loaded in package.json or your dependency manager of choice.
+Also you might want to add the bootstrap css to you html / index js file, to make full use of the bootstrap styling.

 Otherwise just copy the create-ui-components.js file to an appropriate src location and you can use the classes and methods exposed.